ixroy13/Perfume-Ad/README.md

 - Product description

 📝 Author:
-The project was created by [Your name/nickname].
+The project was created by ixroy.

 📧 Contact:
 If you have any questions or feedback, please contact me.